-The costs of goods include royalties MDxHealth must pay to third parties and the costs associated with providing testing services to third parties.
-The cost of goods was higher in 2013 than in 2012, as a result of the start of the CLIA activity generated by the launch of ConfirmMDx for Prostate Cancer.
+The costs of goods include royalties that MDxHealth must pay to third parties and the costs associated with providing testing services to third parties.
+The cost of goods was higher in 2014 than in 2013, as a result of the higher sales of ConfirmMDx for Prostate Cancer.